Zemplín (region): History

 The region of Zemplín, administered from Zemplín Castle was already an administrative unit of Great Moravia in the 9th century CE.
 After its integration into the Kingdom of Hungary, it became known as the Zemplén county.

-Between 1879 and 1901 over 32,000 persons emigrated from the Slovak districts of Semplin to the USA.
+Between 1879 and 1901 over 32,000 persons emigrated from the Slovak districts of Zemplín to the USA.

 In 1918 the Slovak part of Zemplín became part of newly formed Czechoslovakia.
 The southern half (including the bigger part of the divided Sátoraljaújhely) stayed in Hungary as the county Zemplén.

 During World War II, when Czechoslovakia was split temporarily, some of the Czechoslovak part of Zemplen county was occupied by Hungary under the First Vienna Award, and added to the counties Zemplén and Ung.
 After World War II, the pre-war border was restored, and the Hungarian county Zemplén merged with the county Borsod and the Hungarian part of Abov-Turňa to form the present Borsod-Abaúj-Zemplén county.
 Since the separation of Czechoslovakia into Slovakia and the Czech Republic in 1993, the northern part of Zemplín is part of Slovakia, divided between eastern parts of Košice Region and Prešov Region.